-Silver skin (more precisely, fascia) is a thin membrane consisting of many layers of fat and collagen.
-Think of fascia as meat's girdle or spanx- helping to lift and separate muscle groups so they can easily slide past each other.
+Silver skin (epimysium) is a thin membrane of elastin, wrapping connective tissue such as the fascia, those bands of of white fat and collagen delineating cuts of meat.
+Think of silverskin as meat's girdle or spanx- helping to lift and separate muscle groups so they can easily slide past each other.
 Providing support and compartmentalization.
 The sliver skin is quite thin- on ribs, perhaps a mm or two thick.
-And when cooked, as tough and as indigestible as a cellophane candy wrapper.
+And when cooked, the elastin sheet is as tough and as indigestible as a cellophane candy wrapper.

 Some people leave silver skin on when smoking ribs, hoping the membrane will act like a sheet of foil in the Texas Crutch, preventing the meat from drying out.
 There is a kernel of truth behind this view, although the bones themselves are more effective at blocking evaporation.
 Still, most people remove the silver skin as a courtesy to their guests, while hoping rub flavors will penetrate more effectively without this barrier blocking the way.

 But what about smoke?
 Will silver skin block a smoke ring from forming?

 Smoke rings are the chemical by-product of nitrites (from properly combusted wood) interacting with the myoglobin naturally present in most red meats.
 The chemicals which color smoke rings are distinct from those contributing to smoke flavor.
 Plus they are much smaller- and like tiny salt ions, might be able to slip through the silver skin layer.

 A thick fat layer, for example, the fat-cap most people leave on brisket for flavor and moistness, is transparent to nitric oxide and carbon monoxide.
 So a ring will form under a thin fat cap.
 But, if the fat is thicker than the ring, the chemicals never make it to the meat's surface in time.